John Wayne Gacy: Murder of Timothy McCoy

 Gacy's first known murder occurred on January 3, 1972.
-According to Gacy's later account, following a family party on the evening of January 2, he decided to drive to the Civic Center in the Loop to view a display of ice sculptures in the early hours of the following morning.
-He then lured a 16-year-old named Timothy Jack McCoy from Chicago's Greyhound Bus Terminal into his car.
-McCoy was returning from a Christmas vacation in Eaton Rapids, Michigan, to his father's home in Omaha, Nebraska, and informed Gacy in their initial conversation his connecting bus to Nebraska was not due until noon.
+According to Gacy's later account, following a family party the previous evening, he drove to the Civic Center in the Loop in the early morning to view a display of ice sculptures.
+He then lured 16-year-old Timothy Jack McCoy from Chicago's Greyhound Bus Terminal into his car.
+McCoy was on his way to his father's home in Omaha, Nebraska, and informed Gacy his bus was not due until noon.
 Gacy took McCoy on a sightseeing tour of Chicago and then drove him to his home with the promise that he could spend the remainder of the night and be driven back to the station in time to catch his bus.
-Prior to McCoy's identification, he was known simply as the "Greyhound Bus Boy".
+Prior to McCoy's identification, he was known as the "Greyhound Bus Boy".

-Gacy claimed he woke early the following morning to find McCoy standing in his bedroom doorway with a kitchen knife in his hand.
-He then jumped from his bed and McCoy raised both arms in a gesture of surrender, tilting the knife upwards and accidentally cutting Gacy's forearm.
-Gacy twisted the knife from McCoy's wrist, banged his head against the bedroom wall, kicked him against his wardrobe and walked towards him.
-McCoy then kicked Gacy in the stomach, doubling him over.
-Gacy then grabbed McCoy, shouting, "Motherfucker!
-I'll kill you!"
-He then wrestled McCoy to the floor and stabbed him repeatedly in the chest as he straddled him.
+Gacy claimed he woke early the following morning to find McCoy standing in his bedroom doorway holding a kitchen knife.
+He jumped from his bed and McCoy raised both arms in a gesture of surrender, accidentally cutting Gacy's forearm.
+Gacy disarmed McCoy, banged his head against the bedroom wall, and kicked him against his wardrobe.
+McCoy kicked Gacy in the stomach, doubling him over.
+Gacy then grabbed McCoy, wrestled him to the floor and stabbed him repeatedly in the chest.

-As McCoy lay dying, Gacy claimed he washed the knife in his bathroom, then went to his kitchen and saw an opened carton of eggs and a slab of unsliced bacon on his kitchen table.
-McCoy had also set the table for two; he had walked into Gacy's room to wake him while absentmindedly carrying the kitchen knife in his hand.
+As McCoy lay dying, Gacy claimed he washed the knife in his bathroom, then went to his kitchen and saw the makings of breakfast on the table.
+McCoy had set the table for two; he had walked into Gacy's room to wake him while absentmindedly carrying the knife.
 Gacy buried McCoy in his crawl space and later covered his grave with a layer of concrete.
-In an interview several years after his arrest, Gacy said that immediately after killing McCoy, he felt "totally drained", yet noted that as he stabbed McCoy and as he listened to the "gurgulations" and gasping for air that he had experienced a mind-numbing orgasm.
+In an interview several years after his arrest, Gacy said that immediately after killing McCoy, he felt "totally drained", yet noted that as he stabbed McCoy and listened to the "gurgulations" and gasping, he had experienced a mind-numbing orgasm.
 He added: "That's when I realized that death was the ultimate thrill."

 Second murder

-Gacy said the second time he committed murder was around January 1974.
+Gacy said he committed murder for the second time around January 1974.
 This victim remains unidentified.
-Gacy strangled him and then placed the body in his closet before burial.
-He later stated that bodily fluids leaked from the victim's mouth and nose, staining his carpet.
-As a result, Gacy regularly stuffed cloth rags, the victim's own underwear, or a sock into the mouths of subsequent victims to prevent such a leakage from occurring prior to their burial.
+He was strangled and placed in Gacy's closet before burial.
+Gacy later stated that bodily fluids leaked from the victim's mouth and nose, staining his carpet.
+Because of this incident, Gacy regularly stuffed rags, the victim's own underwear, or a sock deep into the mouths of subsequent victims to prevent such a leakage.